Filipino Adobo Recipe: The Philippines’ Most Famous Dish

 The Cultural Significance of Adobo in the Philippines

 The word “adobo” itself comes from the Spanish word “adobar,” which means to marinate.
-Spanish colonizers saw similarities between their cooking methods and the Filipino way of marinating meat in vinegar and spices, so they named it adobo.
+Spanish colonizers observed similarities between their cooking methods and the Filipino practice of marinating meat in vinegar and spices, which they named adobo.
 However, the Filipino version has its own unique flavor profile and cooking method that sets it apart.

-Adobo’s versatility also makes it special.
+Adobo’s versatility also makes it a special dish.
 It can be made with pork, chicken, beef, or even seafood and vegetables.
 The basic ingredients are simple—soy sauce, vinegar, garlic, bay leaves, and black peppercorns—but the result is a complex, savory dish that’s tangy and umami.

 Why Other Cultures Will Love Adobo